Tags

 Then wear me as a cape, she replied.

-And so he did, donning her,
+And so he did

 Shortly afterwards complaining